SF-WDI-LABS/rails_partials_helpers/README.md

 1. Fork this repo, and clone it to your local machine.

-2. Change directories into `rails-views-helpers-training`, and `bundle install`.
+2. Change directories into the project directory, and `bundle install`.

 3. Run `rails db:create db:migrate db:seed` (or `rails db:setup`).